 Sample cases that Amin has worked on include:

-Business/Commercial: breaches of contract, construction disputes, partnership dissolutions, breaches of fiduciary duty, corporate freeze-outs, legal fee disputes, and derivative litigation.
+Business/Commercial: breaches of contract, construction disputes, partnership dissolutions, breaches of fiduciary duty, corporate freeze-outs, legal fee disputes, disputes in the cannabis industry, and derivative litigation.

 Torts: personal injury, product liability, business torts, construction accidents, sexual abuse, and wrongful death.